 Are you struggling with a mental illness, but do not want to take medication?
-Breaking the stigma around mental illness is something that The Florida House Experience wants to accomplish, and as a result, we would love to talk today about anxiety.
+Breaking the stigma around mental illness is something that FHE Health wants to accomplish, and as a result, we would love to talk today about anxiety.
 We have a few tips about how to cope, which is so important in a day and age where mental illness is increasingly common.
 The 5 types of anxiety are as follows.

 - Generalized Anxiety Disorder